tisaconundrum2/FutureProjectIdeas/README.md

 ---

+### Is it within your means

+- A program that looks at your overall spending and tells you if making particular big purchases that require a loan a good idea.

+---

 ### Open source ticketing system
 - Host the PHP on a cheap end server
 - have the rest hosted on a static page, like github pages